WhitmanCS370/OGGS_repo/README.md

 # Personal Sound Archive - Team OGGS

 ## Team Members
 - Oliver
 - Grant
 - Gabe
 - Steven

+# Setup:
+1. Clone this repository onto your computer.
+2. make sure that python is installed, type "python --version" to make sure
+3. Navigate to the program directory.
+4. Create virtual python environment and set it as your python source.
+5. install dependencies with "pip install -r requirements.txt"

+# Program Usage: GUI

+## To start the program:
+1. navigate to the project directory
+2. run "python main.py -g" in the command line

+## To use program:
+1. Use buttons in gui to perform actions
+2. To manipulate or play files, select them in the window and use buttons to perform actions.

+# Program Usage: CLI

+## To start the program:
+  1. navigate into the directory that this program is stored in
+  2. run "python main.py" in command line

+## To play a files:
+  1. If you do not know the name of the file or playlist you want to play, run list_files or list_playlists
+  2. In the program's command line interface, type play <filename> or play -p <playlist>, in the case of filename, do not include file extensions.

+## To find out the functionality of other commands
+  - Type "help" or "help <command_name>" for specific command usage

 ## Project Overview
 As a part of CS370 - Software Design at Whitman College, our team will be working on this semester-long project creating a personal sound archive in Python.